The Saturday Night Problem Every Greek Restaurant Owner Knows

 A practical workflow for a Greek restaurant might look like this:

-1. Content calendar automation: A Google Sheet or Notion database holds your monthly content themes (e.g., "Wednesday = behind-the-scenes, Friday = weekend special").
-An automation tool like Make or Zapier triggers a ChatGPT prompt every week that generates five caption ideas based on that week's theme and your menu.
+- Content calendar automation: A custom AMOX-built pipeline reads your monthly content themes (e.g., "Wednesday = behind-the-scenes, Friday = weekend special") and generates five caption ideas every week based on your menu and brand voice.

-2. Image sourcing: Tools like Canva's API or pre-built templates can auto-generate visual posts from your menu data — pulling the dish name, a photo, and applying your brand colors automatically.
+- Image sourcing: Pre-built templates auto-generate visual posts from your menu data — pulling the dish name, a photo, and applying your brand colors automatically.

-3. Scheduling: The finished posts are pushed to Buffer or Meta Business Suite for scheduled publishing — no manual uploading required.
+- Scheduling: The finished posts are pushed directly to Instagram and Facebook via the Meta APIs for scheduled publishing — no manual uploading required.

 The result: your social media stays active and on-brand with maybe 30 minutes of human review per week instead of hours of daily effort.
 For seasonal businesses — a taverna in Mykonos or a seafood spot in Thessaloniki — this is especially valuable during the high season when there's genuinely no time to think about Instagram.